ni/nimble/specs/labels-and-localization/README.md

 We'll need to update our documentation to describe this new system:
 - Storybook
-  - Per-component: If a component uses localizable labels, its Storybook docs should list the label names, and which `i18n` provider they're a part of.
+  - Per-component: If a component uses localizable labels, its Storybook docs should list the label names, and which `label-provider` they're a part of.
-  - (Optional) Consider adding a new top-level page like `Concepts/Localization` which describes the `i18n` providers.
-We could also consider a single page that describes `nimble-theme-provider`, plus the `nimble-i18n-*` providers.
-As an alternative, we could make a `Strings/Labels` page under `Tokens` with sections for each `i18n` provider and the label names they contain, but that may be somewhat redundant if each component lists the label names too.
+  - (Optional) Consider adding a new top-level page like `Concepts/Localization` which describes the `label-provider`s.
+We could also consider a single page that describes `nimble-theme-provider`, plus the `nimble-label-provider-*` elements.
+As an alternative, we could make a `Strings/Labels` page under `Tokens` with sections for each `label-provider` and the label names they contain, but that may be somewhat redundant if each component lists the label names too.
-- nimble-components README.md: This will document the `i18n` providers and where they should go on the page, similiar to the current theme-provider documentation.
+- nimble-components README.md: This will document the `label-provider`s and where they should go on the page, similiar to the current theme-provider documentation.
-- nimble-angular README.md: This will document the `i18n` providers and the modules they're in, and the `withDefaults` directive which should be used at the root level of the page.
+- nimble-angular README.md: This will document the `label-providers` and the modules they're in, and the `withDefaults` directive which should be used at the root level of the page.
 It will also describe how the Nimble strings will now be included for translation after a `ng extract-i18n` run.
 - nimble-blazor README.md: (Similar to the previous docs.
 This doc also needs to mention the theme provider, which it doesn't currently.)

 ## Alternative Implementations / Designs